wlavend/Cassie_Balancing/02_README.md

 ---

 I have modified the XML file to include the precise positioning of the robot on one leg, along with an additional keyframe that incorporates a ~1.5 cm height transition.
+To toggle this keyframe transition feature simply change the toggle in the top of the Python script (you can also toggle forces applied to the pelvis on/off)

+### Data Indexing

 To map the elements in the keyframe within the XML file to their respective position and velocity indices, the data indexing is provided below.

-### Data Indexing

 As per `cassiemujoco.h`, the order of states in `d.qpos` is as follows: